wlsf82/react-date-pickers-mui/README.md

 Or, run `npm run cy:open` to open the Cypress App and run the tests in interactive mode.

-> It's also possible to run the tests via Node.js with the command `npm test:and:gen:report`, which runs the tests in headless mode and generates a JSON-file-format test report inside the (not versioned) `test-report/` directory.
+> It's also possible to run the tests via Node.js with the command `npm run test:and:gen:report`, which runs the tests in headless mode and generates a JSON-file-format test report inside the (not versioned) `test-report/` directory.

 ### Tests sample